panzi/oembedendpoints/README.md

 [wordpress.com](http://wordpress.com/).
 The completness of this list, the supported URL patterns for each endpoint or whether the endpoints actually work is not guaranteed.

+### endpoints-regexp.json

+This file contains the same data as `endpoints.json`, but the URL patterns are converted to JavaScript compatible regular expressions.
+It is auto-generated with `make.js`.

+### endpoints-simple.json

+This file contains mostly the same data as `endpoints.json`, but the URL patterns are converted to the URL pattern syntax specified on [oembed.com](http://oembed.com/).
+Because there is no way to reference certain proportions of the matched URL in this syntax it does not contain the endpoints that require this.
+It is auto-generated with `make.js`.

 ### broken-endpoints.json

 The endpoints listed in this file return broken responses.